stride3d/stride-docs/en/manual/engine/solution.md

 <div class="doc-incomplete"/>

-In Xenko Studio, the **Solution Explorer** displays the hierarchy of your game.
+In Stride Studio, the **Solution Explorer** displays the hierarchy of your game.

 The content of each package is grouped into two categories: Local packages and External packages.
 Local packages are the ones that you have created.
-External packages are the one that you have downloaded from the Internet; for example, the default Xenko package.
-If you open a package file (```.xkpkg```), a single package of the local package category is visible.
+External packages are the one that you have downloaded from the Internet; for example, the default Stride package.
+If you open a package file (```.sdpkg```), a single package of the local package category is visible.
 If you open a solution file (```.sln```) and the solution contains more that one package, you can see several packages.

 Each package contains the following three base elements: